ejcanoy/ejcanoy/README.md

 - 👨‍💻 All of my projects are available at [https://www.euancanoy.com/](https://www.euancanoy.com/)

-- 💬 Ask me about **React, JavaScript, Basketball, and the Mariners**
+- 💬 Ask me about **Full stack development, basketball 🏀, and the Mariners 🔱**

 - 📫 How to reach me **canoye05@gmail.com**